 Each piece, which includes necklaces, bracelets and rings, are handmade by Cristel Ball in Amsterdam, using the finest Italian Silver and natural relics uncovered from around the globe.

-The Amsterdam based street couture label since 2008, started as a lifestyle blog (‘Can’t keep up with the news, but I get that Daily Paper’) of which the T-shirts got more attention than the content.
-So they went with the flow and designed a line that was worn by almost every dj in the world.
-They stay true to themselves and their brand aesthetic, refusing to sell through global enterprises.
-Daily paper is for a niche market, as that is where they would want to get their gear.
-Plus, says Hussein, Amsterdam will be one of the coolest fashion capitals in the world.
+Our three friends from street couture label Daily paper have no education in fashion, but sure know their way around streetwear.
+We see how their authentic casual apparel considers quality, fine detailing and culture, inspired by their own African heritage blended with Dutch style.
+The Amsterdam based street couture label started as a lifestyle blog (‘can’t keep up with the news, but I get that Daily Paper’) of which the T-shirts got more attention than the content.
+So they went with the flow and designed a line that was worn by almost every dj in the world, and themselves.

 Englishman Jason Denham cut his cloth in the workshop of Joe Casley-Hayford, a highly respected English designer renowned for combining sartorialism and anarchy.
 After 8 years working within the denim industry, he set up his own denim consultancy Clinic+ in Amsterdam, before founding the internationally respected premium jeans brand Blue Blood.

 At the beginning of 2008, after extensive travel around Europe, US and Japan, Jason was left with the feeling that the world of denim was starting to lose some of its rightful excitement.
 It was this feeling that led to the formation of the DENHAM label in 2008.

 “The DENHAM label is focused on balancing an intense commitment to progressive design against an equally obsessive respect for jeans craft tradition.”

 Jason Denham’s single-minded obsession with denim combined with his diligent attention to detail, is the primary inspiration for the brand.
 A philosophy that makes up DENHAM’s signature.